Info

 PeaceCast

-PeaceCast is a podcast produced in Washington by Americans for Peace Now, the sister-organization of Israel’s preeminent peace movement, exploring issues and trends relating to peace and security for Israel, focusing on Israel’s conflict with the Palestinians and efforts to resolve it.
-If you care about Israel, about the Israeli-Palestinian conflict, about Israel’s future as a democracy and a Jewish state, this podcast is for you.
+PeaceCast is a podcast produced in Washington by Americans for Peace Now, the sister-organization of Israel’s preeminent peace movement.
+We engage in nuanced conversations with people working towards peace and progress in Israel and Palestine.
 Episodes feature experts, activists, advocates and scholars whose work or passion is Israeli-Palestinian peace.
+Learn more about APN: https://peacenow.org/

 RSS Feed